dataraptor/ToyScript/README.md

 1. do...while loop

 #### For loop
-The syntax of the if statement in Toy programming is:
+The syntax of the for loop in Toy programming is:
 ```python
 for initializationStatement; testExpression; updateStatement do
   # statements inside the body of loop